27 Business Email Examples & Templates You Should Try in 2025

 This email doesn’t require a lot of information to sound like it’s personalized.
 You can:

-- Link out to additional content based on downloaded resource.
-You can have generic rules for linking out to different content based on the resource downloaded.
-For instance, you can link out to your social media blog posts for someone who downloads a “social media 101” eBook.
+• Link out to additional content based on the downloaded resource.
+You can have generic rules for linking to different content based on the downloaded resource.
+For instance, you can link to your social media blog posts for someone who downloads a “social media 101” eBook.

-- Include time slots when you’re free.
-Say, if you are free every Thursday and Friday at 2pm, include this in all automated emails.
-It’s not always a great idea to try to talk in the first email, but if you feel that the lead is warm enough after asking the right sales probing questions, you can give this a try to make the sales email sequence faster.
+• Include time slots when you’re free.
+If you are free every Thursday and Friday at 2 p.m., include this in all automated emails.
+It’s not always a great idea to try to talk in the first email, but if you feel that the lead is warm enough after asking the right sales probing questions, you can give this a try to speed up the sales email sequence.

 Both the above templates come from HubSpot

 Let’s say you want to expand your business to a new area (say, cybersecurity).
-Your friend, Mike, asks you to get in touch with his friend, Matt, who is an expert in cybersecurity.
+Your friend, Mike, asks you to contact his friend, Matt, who is a cybersecurity expert.

 What kind of business email template should you send Matt?